Assets

 • Cost – This is the price paid for the asset.

-• Recovery Period in Year – This is the period during which an asset is depreciated.
+• *Recovery Period in Year – This is the period during which an asset is depreciated according to the manufacturer.

-• Scrap Value – This is the value at which an asset can be sold after it is fully depreciated.
+• *Scrap Value – This is the value an asset will be worth at the end of its life.

 • Depreciated Value – This is a calculated value that represents the cost minus the scrap value minus the amount deprecated.

-• Warranty # – This the number associated with the asset’s warranty.
+• Warranty # – This is the number associated with the asset’s warranty.

-• Warranty Start Date – This the date that the asset’s warranty begins.
+• Warranty Start Date – This is the date that the asset’s warranty begins.

-• Warranty End Date – This the date that the asset’s warranty ends.
+• Warranty End Date – This is the date that the asset’s warranty ends.

-• Lease # – This the number associated with the asset’s lease.
+• Lease # – This is the number associated with the asset’s lease.

-• Lease Start Date – This the date that the asset’s lease begins.
+• Lease Start Date – This is the date that the asset’s lease begins.

-• Lease End Date – This the date that the asset’s lease ends.
+• Lease End Date – This is the date that the asset’s lease ends.

 Checked Out

-The Checked Out tab shows information about the asset only if it is actively checked out to a Person.
+The Checked Out tab shows information about the asset if it is actively checked out.

 Check out information includes:

-• Checked Out To – This is the Person who the asset is checked out to.
+• Checked Out To – This is the Person the asset is checked out to.

-• Checked Out Date – This is the date and time that the asset was checked out.
+• Checked Out Date – This is the date and time the asset was checked out.

 • Reference # - This is the Reference # entered in the Check Out